Takeshi Oishi

 At the 13th JKA All Japan Karate Championships held in 1970, Oishi defeated Yoshimasa Takahashi in the final of the Individual Kumite event.
 Yukichi Tabata and Toru Yamaguchi finished in joint third.
 The following year Oishi retained his title by defeating Masaaki Ueki in the final.
 Yukichi Tabata and Norihiko Iida finished in joint third.
 1971 also saw him become the champion at the 2nd National All-Styles Tournament.

 Between 21-22 April 1972, the 2nd WUKO World Karate Championships were held in Paris, France.
 Oishi was selected to the Japanese team.
 During the Team Kumite event, Japan became upset with some of the officiating during their bouts.
-Oishi along with team members, and Norihiko Iida, Yukichi Tabata, and Masahiko Tanaka walked out of their match.
+Oishi along with team members, Norihiko Iida, Yukichi Tabata, and Masahiko Tanaka walked out of their match.
 They were joined by the rest of the Japanese delegation, led by Masatoshi Nakayama.
 Oishi was unbeaten in the tournament before the walkout.

 For their part in the walkout, Oishi, Iida, Tabata, and Tanaka were banned from entering any official WUKO or FAJKO events held in Japan or internationally.
 FAJKO also sanctioned Nakayama.
 He was prevented from refereeing at any tournaments or holding any official post nationally or internationally.